The following manuals are intended as a resource for researchers and captive care specialists.

 Please note that anteaters, sloths and armadillos are wild animals and should NOT be kept as pets.
 Many of them are protected by national and international laws, including the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-“The Manual on the rehabilitation of anteaters of Colombia" (Manual de Rehabilitación de Hormigueros de Colombia) is designed to guide professionals who every day are faced with the challenges of maintaining and rehabilitating anteaters.
+“The Manual on the rehabilitation of anteaters of Colombia”; (Manual de Rehabilitación de Hormigueros de Colombia) is designed to guide professionals who are faced daily with the challenges of maintaining and rehabilitating anteaters.
 It has been developed by veterinarians, animal management specialists, biologists, ecologists, and engineers from Colombia, Peru, Argentina, Brazil and the United States.
-Among others, its 156 pages include information about legislation, ethics, taxonomy, management, anesthesia, nutrition, neonatology, clinical pathology, quarantine, rehabilitation, habitat, monitoring, environmental education, conservation.
+Among other things, its 156 pages include information about legislation, ethics, taxonomy, management, anesthesia, nutrition, neonatology, clinical pathology, quarantine, rehabilitation, habitat, monitoring, environmental education, conservation.

 The manual was edited by Cesar Rojano, Laura Miranda and Renzo Ávila.
 It is an initiative of the Giant anteater conservation project (Proyecto de Conservación del Oso Palmero) in Casanare department, Colombia, which is being carried out by Fundación Cunaguaro and Geopark Colombia S.A.S.
 Many thanks to the authors for sharing this important source of information!

 Armadillos de los Llanos Orientales is a very attractive popular book in Spanish, edited by Fernando Trujillo and Mariella Superina, which addresses one of the fundamental problems that armadillos are facing: the vast majority of the public is unaware of their existence; let alone their ecological niche or conservation situation.
-In a clear and simple language, and with abundant illustrations, the reader is introduced to the fascinating world of armadillos along 176 pages.
+In a clear and simple language, and with abundant illustrations, the reader is introduced to the fascinating world of armadillos throughout its 176 pages.

 Armadillos de los Llanos Orientales is part of the educational strategy of the Program for the Conservation and Management of the Armadillos of the Eastern Llanos of Colombia.
 This program, not only the first at the national level, but also one of the most promising in the Americas, was initiated in 2012 as a joint effort between the private sector, academia, government, and community.
 It is currently composed of the private firm Oleoducto de los Llanos (ODL), Fundación Omacha, Bioparque Los Ocarros, and the environmental corporations Cormacarena and Corporinoquia.
 The program seeks to make a significant and sustainable contribution to wildlife by preserving a flagship species of the Llanos through education and by raising awareness among its inhabitants, among others.

-Impresión Unión Gráfica Ltda.
+ISBN: 978-958-8554-31-0 Impresión Unión Gráfica Ltda.